-- Peer review: This feature allows your students to review each other’s work.
+- Peer review: This feature allows students to review each other’s work.

-- Group assignments: This feature lets you create assignments for specific groups among your students, allowing them to submit their work as a group.
+- Group assignments: You can create assignments for specific groups among your students, allowing them to submit their work as a group.

-Eduflow’s pricing starts from $0/month with up to 15 active learners.
-The Lite plan, instead, costs $20/month (up to 100 learners), while the Pro plan costs $120/month (up to 250 learners).
+Eduflow’s pricing starts from $0/month with up to 10 active learners.
+The Lite plan, instead, costs $49/month (up to 50 learners), while the Pro plan costs $649/month (up to 500 learners).
 You’ll need to get a custom quote from their team if you have more learners.

-Eduflow’s approach would be the best suited for organizations looking to train their employees, so if that fits your goal, this platform will be the right choice for you.
+Eduflow’s approach would be the best suited for organizations looking to train their employees.
+If that’s your goal, this platform will be the right choice for you.

-This article looked at the nine best cohort-based platforms and what each of them has to offer.
+This article looked at the ten best cohort-based platforms and what each of them has to offer.
 We hope you were able to pick the best platform for your cohort courses.

-However, if you’re still not sure, here’s our final recommendation.
+However, if you’re still not sure, let’s summarize our top recommendations:

 Our top recommendation for teaching cohort-based courses is Thinkific.
 The platform offers excellent features for cohort learning, but if you expand into regular courses or membership sites, it can accommodate all of that.

-On the other hand, if you’re looking for an all-in-one platform to run your entire business, you can go with Kajabi.
-Apart from powerful course creation tools, it lets you build a website, run a blog, create funnels, do email marketing, and more.
+On the other hand, if you want an all-in-one platform, you can go with Kajabi.
+Apart from the powerful course and community tools, it lets you build a website, run a blog, create funnels, and do email marketing.

-Finally, if you want to create community-focused cohort courses, we recommend Mighty Networks, as it has the best-in-class community engagement tools.
+Finally, if you want to create community-focused cohort courses, we recommend Circle, as it has the best-in-class community engagement tools.

 We hope you found this guide helpful.
 Do you have more questions?
-Comment them down below, and we’ll be happy to answer.
+Leave them down below, and we’ll be happy to answer.